 Has Pipsqueak’s nose ever fallen off?

 Yikes!
 Yes.
 It’s not pretty, but it happens, usually in high temps and humidity.

 Who is Pipsqueak’s secretary?

 Christine.
 She is a very patient and kind person who is called upon to do all manner of very strange things in her job.
 Every trick is played on her first.
 Every idea is bounced off her first.
 She has literally been called upon to toss spoons at her boss, lick fluff off a window, and glue keys to a board to make a… are you ready?… keyboard. (ba-dum-bum!)
-It’s not at all unusual for Christine to find projects on her desk that say things like, “Please make a dozen long-stemmed red noses” or “Could you research how to yodel?”
+It’s not at all unusual for Christine to find notes on her desk that say things like, “Please make a dozen long-stemmed red noses.” or “Could you research how to yodel?”